Iroquois Overlook

 About the Louisville Parks System

-Louisville’s parks and parkways were designed by Frederick Law Olmsted and his sons, Frederick Law Olmsted, Jr. and John Charles Olmsted.
+Louisville’s parks and parkways were designed by Frederick Law Olmsted and his sons, Frederick Law Olmsted Jr. and John Charles Olmsted.
 It is one of the four completed park systems that Olmsted designed during his career, joining Buffalo, Boston and Rochester.

 As Louisville continued to grow, city leaders recognized the need for small, inner-city parks and looked to the firm for guidance.
 All in all, Olmsted and his successor firm developed plans for eighteen parks and six parkways: Algonquin Park, Baxter Square, Bingham Park, Boone Square, Central Park, Cherokee Park, Chickasaw Park, Elliott Park, Iroquois Park, Seneca Park, Shawnee Park, Shelby Park, Stansbury Park, Tyler Park, Victory Park, Wayside Park, Willow Park, Algonquin Parkway, Cherokee Parkway, Eastern Parkway, Northwestern Parkway, Southern Parkway, Southwestern Parkway, and Churchill Park (no longer extant).